atg25/portfolio/docs/04-spacing-layout.md

-# Spacing & Layout System
+# Spacing & Layout System: The Everyman AI Consultancy

 ## Psychological Principles

-Our spacing and layout system is founded on cognitive psychology research regarding visual processing, attention patterns, and spatial relationships.
-Each measurement and proportion is carefully calibrated to enhance information processing and emotional comfort.
+Our spacing and layout system is designed to create a sense of comfort, clarity, and inclusivity.
+It is based on research into visual scanning patterns and cognitive grouping, ensuring that everyone can easily navigate and understand content regardless of background or ability.

 ### Base Unit System